dmbarbour/wikilon/docs/Runtime.md

 *Notes:* It seems feasible to leverage `plugins` as a lightweight approach for hot swapping the reference dictionaries.
 We might also use `compact` to reduce GC overheads for static indexes.

 # C Runtime Design

+Originally I intended to model most of the runtime at the C layer.

+Unfortunately, this introduces a lot of undesirable challenges surrounding the indexing, link, and stowage layers.
+At this point, I'd like to move most these challenging aspects out to the Haskell layer, and focus on a highly

+ challenging in context of

+  but with the change to Awelon's definition this seems to be more difficult to achieve.

 A primary goal for runtime is performance of *applications*.
 Awelon's non-conventional [application model](ApplicationModel.md) involves representing state within the dictionary via RESTful multi-agent patterns (e.g. publish-subscribe, tuple spaces).
 Thus, performance of processing these updates must be considered part of application performance, not just final evaluation costs.